adosia/adosia-iot/SPACE_v2.2/adosia_phoenix/README.md

 5. When the upload completes, reset your board (recycle power) so the OTA update will take effect and download the latest binary from Adosia servers

-If using an Adosia SPACE IO board, the onboard LED will blink green 10 times once the baseboard successfully connects to your WiFi network, and will blink blue 6 times once the latest Adosia binary has been succesfully downloaded.
+If using an Adosia SPACE IO board, the onboard LED will blink green 10 times once the baseboard successfully connects to your WiFi network, and will blink blue 6 times once the latest Adosia binary has been successfully downloaded.

+*if your Arduino IDE doesn't recognize your board when you connect the USB cable you may need to [download the CH340 driver](https://wiki.wemos.cc/downloads)